Snowiiii/Pumpkin/docs/config/advanced.md

 #### Elytra

 Use player elytras
-(i didn't know myself that there are custom elytras)
+(I didn't know myself that there are custom elytras)

 ```toml
 elytra=true